The Best Surround Speakers for Home Theater (2026)

 Where should surround speakers be mounted?

 Side surrounds belong slightly behind and slightly above the primary listening position, about ear-level plus 2 feet, and 90 to 110 degrees off the front axis.
 Rear surrounds in a 7.1 layout sit behind the listening position, again slightly elevated.
 Almost all surrounds end up wall-mounted because the placement is too high for stands and most people will not run floor-to-ceiling speaker stands in a living room.
-Check the keyhole bracket spec before buying because not every surround mounts equally well.
+Check the bracket spec before buying: the M&K S300T has its bracket engineered into the cabinet, while the Fluance SXBP2 and most others use keyhole hardware.

 Can I use bookshelf speakers as surrounds?

 Yes, and many enthusiasts do.
 Dedicated surround speakers offer wider dispersion patterns and integrated wall mounting, but a matched pair of bookshelves from your LCR family will give you better timbre continuity for multichannel music.
 The trade-off is mounting and dispersion.
-If your surrounds need to wall-mount and you watch mostly movies, a dedicated surround like the Klipsch RP-502S II beats a bookshelf.
-If your surrounds can sit on stands at the right height and you care about music, a matched bookshelf wins.
+If your surrounds need to wall-mount and you watch mostly movies, a dedicated surround like the Atlantic Technology 4400 SR beats a bookshelf.
+If your surrounds can sit on stands at the right height and you care about music, a matched bookshelf (or a timbre-matched dedicated surround like the Focal Aria SR900) wins.

 What crossover should I use for surround speakers?

 80 Hz is the THX standard and the right starting point for most surrounds.
-Small surrounds like the Fluance SXBP2 with a 130 Hz low-end need 100 or even 120 Hz to keep the speaker out of its mechanical-limit band.
-Larger surrounds like the Klipsch RP-502S II (62 Hz extension) or the M&K S300T (80 Hz +/- 3 dB) can run at 80 Hz cleanly.
+Small surrounds like the Fluance SXBP2 (roughly 130 Hz low-end) need 100 or even 120 Hz to keep the speaker out of its mechanical-limit band.
+Larger surrounds like the Atlantic Technology 4400 SR (80 Hz +/- 3 dB) or the M&K S300T can run at 80 Hz cleanly.
 The CinemaConfig builder reads the surround spec and sets the crossover automatically when you assemble a system, including the offset above the speaker's -3 dB point.

 I have not measured any of these in-room.
 Manufacturer dispersion plots for bipole, dipole, and tripole designs are usually generated in anechoic conditions, and the actual in-room behavior depends heavily on side-wall reflectivity, ceiling height, and listener distance.
-The Klipsch 94 dB sensitivity figure is published at 2.83V/1m and I trust it for relative comparison against other Klipsch Reference Premiere models, but cross-brand sensitivity comparisons get fuzzy because not every manufacturer specifies the same way.
-If a Reddit thread shows up with anechoic measurements from a third-party lab (Audioholics, ASR) that contradict any of the numbers below, take their measurements over the spec sheet.
+Cross-brand sensitivity comparisons get fuzzy because not every manufacturer specifies the same way (2.83V/1m versus 1W/1m, anechoic versus in-room).
+If a third-party lab (Audioholics, ASR) publishes anechoic measurements that contradict any of the manufacturer numbers below, take their measurements over the spec sheet.

 The interesting question for surround speakers in 2027 is whether the industry consolidates on direct-radiating designs as Atmos object content keeps growing as a share of available titles, or whether bipole and dipole architectures get a second life because the new 9.1.6 and 11.1.6 layouts have so many channels that the rear surrounds become ambient again by definition.
-Klipsch's WDST and M&K's tripole are both bets on the same answer: build one cabinet that works as either, and let the buyer decide.
+The switchable designs (Atlantic's dipole/bipole, M&K's tripole) are both bets on the same answer: build one cabinet that works as either, and let the buyer decide.
 That is probably where the market is heading.

 CinemaConfig may receive compensation for purchases made at participating retailers linked on this site.
 This compensation does not affect what products or prices are displayed, or the order of prices listed.
 See our affiliate disclosure.